Sakura-sophie/FPGA-quantum-decoder/README.md

 # FPGA-quantum-decoder
 # Neutral Atom Array Image Processing (Red Pitaya STEMlab 125-14)

 FPGA-based image processing pipeline for real-time detection, counting, and rearrangement of neutral atoms in an optical tweezer array, implemented on a Red Pitaya STEMlab 125-14 (Xilinx Zynq-7010).
-The system processes camera image data to locate atoms, uses closed-loop feedback to determine a rearrangement sequence to fill a target grid pattern, and outputs control signals via the onboard DAC to drive the rearrangement hardware (e.g. AOD/AOM).
+The system processes camera image data to locate atoms, uses closed-loop feedback to determine a rearrangement sequence to fill a target grid pattern, and outputs control signals via the onboard DAC to drive the rearrangement hardware (e.g. AOD).
 Uses ssh terminal to communicate with the board.

 ## Table of Contents
 - [Overview](#overview)